Utkarsh9354/Coffee_Production_Analysis/README.md

 The dataset used in this project contains detailed records of coffee production and associated economic data from key producing countries like Brazil, Colombia, and Ethiopia.
 Along with production data, it includes import volumes from major coffee-importing nations and price trends paid to growers over time.
 The analysis provides insights into price fluctuations, country-specific production efficiency, and how these affect global coffee exports.

 ### Dataset Fields:
-- **Production Data**: Captures the annual coffee production per country.
+- **Production Data**: Annual coffee production data per country, measured in metric tons.
-- **Prices Paid to Growers**: Displays how much growers are paid per kilogram of coffee.
+- **Prices Paid to Growers**: The price growers receive per kilogram of coffee, in local currency.
-- **Import Data**: Shows the coffee import volumes by country.
+- **Import Data**: Import volumes of coffee by country.

 This dataset serves as the foundation for understanding global coffee market dynamics.